bobreyes/covid19ph/README.md

 # CONSOLIDATED ANSWERS FROM PHL GOVERNMENT OFFICIALS AMID COVID-19

+## LTFRB issues Official Statement on Sudden Stop of Operations Without Approval

+The Land Transportation Franchising and Regulatory Board (LTFRB) informs the operators or franchise holders that an entity given a Certificate of Public Convenience (CPC) CANNOT announce any sudden stop on operations without the approval of the LTFRB.

+This is tantamount to abandonment of route which is a direct violation of their franchises.
+Any operator or franchise holders who will participate in such unauthorized practice may have their franchise suspended, revoked, or may face appropriate sanctions based on the agency’s policy issuances.

+The LTFRB appeals to the operators / franchise holders to comply with the abovementioned directive on the account of a Nationwide Public Health Emergency and to not add unnecessary panic for our most important stakeholders – the riding public.

+[Reference LTFRB message sent via Viber]

 ## Metro Manila Imposes Curfew from 8PM to 5AM

 BREAKING: MMDA GM Garcia after emergency meeting on the implementation on community quarantine:  All mayors in the metropolis agreed to issue a resolution imposing a curfew in Metro Manila from 8 p.m. to 5 a.m.